cesalazar/berlinblockchainweek/events/sustainable-everything/README.md

 # Add or remove paragraphs as needed, but remember the hyphen before each entry.
 synopsis:
   -
-    "In the frame of Berlin Blockchain Week, Centrifuge and Blue Yard are hosting an evening of cross-pollination and discussion around the impact of blockchain technology in supply chains.
+    'In the frame of Berlin Blockchain Week, Centrifuge and Blue Yard are hosting an evening of cross-pollination and discussion around the impact of blockchain technology in supply chains.
 To what extent is blockchain innovation a driver for sustainability and inclusive financing in international trade?
 Blockchain not only allows more secure and transparent transactions, immutable traceability and reputation, but also provides the infrastructure on top of which to build inclusive financial instruments.
-We have invited progressive companies and institutions working on the frontiers of their fields: Provenance, Einhorn, GIZ (Blockchain Lab) and Token Economy, for an evening of vibrant discussion."
+We have invited progressive companies and institutions working on the frontiers of their fields: Provenance, Einhorn, GIZ (Blockchain Lab) and Token Economy, for an evening of vibrant discussion.'

 # The date should be in the format year-month-day (ISO 8601).
 # Example: 2018-02-28